skecskes/axie-activity/README.md

 # Axie Activity API

+## Dependencies

+This API is now dependent on the ingestor and postgres DB docker instances.
+While ingestor ingests events from Ronin node and push the data to postgres DB, this API will try to connect to DB and serve events from DB.

+## Description

 This is POC to [task.pdf](task.pdf).
 Just 2 endpoints:

 - GET /refresh -> endpoint will store last items sold, I believe it gets around 200 last events